kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 npm install @spoolcms/nextjs@latest
 ```

-> **New in v1.6.14:** Fixed development mode live updates by ensuring polling events are always emitted on the shared event bus, allowing webhook handlers to receive content change notifications reliably.
-This resolves issues where revalidation wasn't triggered consistently on localhost.
+> **New in v1.6.15:** Added detailed debug logging to help troubleshoot development mode live updates.
+This version includes verbose logging to track polling events, event bus emissions, and webhook handler processing to identify where the live update flow might be breaking.

 ### 2. Add environment variables
 Add your Spool credentials to `.env.local`.
 You can find these keys in your Spool project settings.